FreeCAD/FreeCAD-documentation/wiki/Basic_Attachment_Tutorial.md

 ### Changing Attachment

 Close the sketch.
 Rename the sketch, call it \'IsoscelesSketch\'.
 The origin of the sketch is the point that will be attached in the future, so choosing how the sketch is constrained to the origin is important.
-The origin can be thought of as hook that catches onto the reference.
+The origin can be thought of as a hook that catches onto the reference.
 We can adjust the position of the sketch using offsets, but it is better to choose wisely in the first place.

 Now we are going to change the attachment mode of the sketch in our model.